August 22, 2019 902

 This is to facilitate his or her decisions:

-In particular, software vendors may be interested in showcasing application packages which are considered relevant and applicable to small business operations.
+In particular, software vendors may be interested in showcasing application packages that are considered relevant and applicable to small business operations.

 In conducting the investigations, the major concern should be:

-The danger associated with skipping this stage or doing it in a haphazard manner is that of ending up with a computer system that is unsuitable for your purposes.
+The danger associated with skipping this stage or doing it haphazardly is that of ending up with a computer system that is unsuitable for your purposes.
 You could also end up being ripped off.

 We know managers/business owners who acquired computers that they did not ever put to use before they became obsolete.
 This kind of situation should be avoided through preliminary consultations and investigations.